-Sharing information is beneficial for your young person as it helps provide a comprehensive understanding of his/her needs and development and also allows for all those involved in their care and treatment to be aware of the young person's development whilst at St Piers.
+Sharing information is beneficial for your young person as it helps provide a comprehensive understanding of his/her needs and development and also allows for all those involved in their care and treatment to be aware of the young person's development whilst at Young Epilepsy.

-St Piers will therefore routinely disclose correspondence, reports and information with the following people/ organisations:-
+Young Epilepsy will therefore routinely disclose correspondence, reports and information with the following people/ organisations:-

-- All professionals involved in funding the placement, which may include Local Authorities, Social Care and Health Commissioners; - Your young person's Social Worker; - Other Health professionals involved with your young person's care including their GP, any local consultants and, if appropriate, the student's Child & Adolescent Mental Health Services team; - Individuals who have parental authority, such as parents, guardians or carers.
+- All professionals involved in funding the placement, which may include Local Authorities, Social Care and Health Commissioners; - The referring authority, for example Maidstone and Tunbridge Wells Hospital or Great Ormond Street Hospital; - The individuals or organisations whose contact details you have provided us with, on our Contact form; - Your young person's Social Worker; - Local service providers such as your young person's school, GP Surgery, Hospital, therapists and CAMHS team; and - Other Health professionals involved with your young person's care including their GP, any local consultants and, if appropriate, the Patient's Child & Adolescent Mental Health Services team; - Individuals who have parental authority, such as parents, guardians or carers.
 (Both parents will be given information unless we have been informed that parental responsibility rests solely with one.)